evant/gradle-retrolambda/README.md

 - Allow gradle to be called with java 6 or 7, i.e. Java 8 no longer has to be your default java.
 - Thank you Mart-Bogdan for starting these fixes

+### 1.1.1
+- Fixed not correctly finding java 8 executable when running from java 6 or 7 on windows.
+(Mart-Bogdan)